sobirjonhabibullaev/sobirjon/README.md

 ## I'm a Developer and Mentor!

-- 🔭 I’m currently working on a [Android Studio ]
+- 🔭 I’m currently working on a [React JS]
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects